WebEngineering-FHNW/Kolibri/README.md

 ## Notes for developers

+### Branch

+The christmas_tooltip branch contains styling and additions such that tooltips appear in a Christmas style consistently for all input fields.

 ### Sources
 The src dir is under docs such that we can publish the sources directly.